-The overall distribution of habitat types in the North Sea is known (Figure the distribution and range of vulnerable habitat types is also known (Figure 9).
-The most vulnerable habitats have been identified and are p within Natura 2000 sites (Figure 7). ure 8 & b Ν The physical impacts of the gear on the habitat types have been quantified fu lly.
-The physical impacts of the saithe trawl gear on the habitats in the UoC understood but have not been quantified fully. area are c Ν Changes in habitat distributions over time are measured.
-Although changes in habitat distribution are measured in parts of the UoC are as within Natura 2000 sites), changes in distribution are not measured over the area, so this scoring guidepost is not met.
-Reference es Section 5.3.4.
-OVERALL PERFORMANCE INDICATOR SCORE: 85 CON DITION NUMBE R (if relevant):
+The overall distribution of habitat types in the North Sea is known (Figure the distribution and range of vulnerable habitat types is also known (Fig Figure 9).
+The most vulnerable habitats have been identified and are p within Natura 2000 sites (Figure 7). e 6) and ure 8 & rotected b N The physical impacts of the gear on the habitat types have been quantified fu lly.
+The physical impacts of the saithe trawl gear on the habitats in the UoC understood but have not been quantified fully. area are c N Changes in habitat distributions over time are measured.
+Although changes in habitat distribution are measured in parts of the UoC ar as within Natura 2000 sites), changes in distribution are not measured over the area, so this scoring guidepost is not met. ea (such ne entire Reference es Section 5.3.4.
+OVERALL PERFORMANCE INDICATOR SCORE: 85 CONDITION NUMBER (if relevant):

-Document: MSC Full Assessment Reporting Template V1.2 page 103 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 4 FCM15 v2 rev 03
+Document: MSC Full Assessment Reporting Template V1.2 page 103 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 5 FCM15 v2 rev 03

 PI 2.5.1 The fis hery does not cause serious or irreversible harm to the key elements of eco structure and function osystem SG Issue Met?
-(Y/P/ N) Justification/Rationale 60 a Y The fishery is unlikely to disrupt the key elements underlying ecosystem s and function to a point where there would be a serious or irreversible harm.
-See SG80(a) structure 80 a a Y The fishery is highly unlikely to disrupt the key element structure and function to a point where there would be a series An ecosystem model of the North Sea was recently put considers the relationship between different trophic levels, le harm. s.
+(Y/P/ N) Justification/Rationale 60 a Y The fishery is unlikely to disrupt the key elements underlying ecosystem s and function to a point where there would be a serious or irreversible harm. structure See SG80(a) 80 а Y The fishery is highly unlikely to disrupt the key elements underlying ec structure and function to a point where there would be a serious or irreversib osystem le harm.
+An ecosystem model of the North Sea was recently published by Cefar considers the relationship between different trophic levels, predators and pre- model identifies saithe as an important predator which does not form a ma- item for other species such as pinnipeds or cetaceans.
+The removal of saith fishery is therefore highly unlikely to have serious or irreversible effects of trophic level species. s.
 This ey.
-This model identifies saithe as an important predator which does not form a maitem for other species such as pinnipeds or cetaceans.
-The removal of saith fishery is therefore highly unlikely to have serious or irreversible effects or trophic level species. e by the ICES have recently produced mixed-fisheries advice for the North Sea suggests that the saithe TAC is in excess of the level that would be set in avoid bycatch from the overall North Sea saithe fishery adversely affect stocks.
-However this advice is based on average levels of cod bycatch thre the North Sea; evidence from the UoC under assessment indicates that the r and discarding of cod in this fishery is very low, and that adverse effects on stock are highly unlikely (see PI 2.1.1 and 2.2.1). order to ing cod oughout etention 100 a Р There is evidence that the fishery is highly unlikely to disrupt the key e underlying ecosystem structure and function to a point where there wou serious or irreversible harm.
-There is evidence that the fishery as it is presently managed is highly unl disrupt the ecosystem because the TAC keeps the saithe stock stable, a therefore unlikely that the stock will become depleted and the fishery as affect the structure and function of the ecosystem.
-However, this evidence conclusive, because the current ecosystem models are still under developm have not been tested sufficiently. and it is dversely we is not ] Referenc es Section 5.3.5.
-OVE RALL PH ERFORM IANCE INDICATOR SCORE: 85 CON DITION NUMBE R (if relevant):
+This jor prey e by the n higher ICES have recently produced mixed-fisheries advice for the North Sea suggests that the saithe TAC is in excess of the level that would be set in avoid bycatch from the overall North Sea saithe fishery adversely affect stocks.
+However this advice is based on average levels of cod bycatch thr the North Sea; evidence from the UoC under assessment indicates that the r and discarding of cod in this fishery is very low, and that adverse effects on stock are highly unlikely (see PI 2.1.1 and 2.2.1). a.
+This order to ting cod oughout etention the cod 100 a Р There is evidence that the fishery is highly unlikely to disrupt the key eunderlying ecosystem structure and function to a point where there wou serious or irreversible harm. elements ild be a There is evidence that the fishery as it is presently managed is highly und disrupt the ecosystem because the TAC keeps the saithe stock stable, a therefore unlikely that the stock will become depleted and the fishery a affect the structure and function of the ecosystem.
+However, this evidence conclusive, because the current ecosystem models are still under developm have not been tested sufficiently. likely to and it is dversely be is not ment and References Section 5.3.5.
+OVE OVERALL PERFORMANCE INDICATOR SCORE:85 85 CON DITION NUMBE R (if relevant):